 Our new Disruption by Blockchain series aims to highlight companies that are leveraging the incredible potential of blockchain technology to disrupt and revolutionize their industry.
 Through one on one interviews, we'll speak directly with industry leaders to cut beyond the hype and get directly to the heart of practical use cases and examples of how it will change the world, one industry at a time.

 1. What’s the history of Flixxo?
-How and where did you begin?

 The idea of creating decentralized video distribution platform originates from Adrián Garelik, the founder of RSK Labs.
 He had decided to create something on top of Bitcoin for financing and distributing films, his concept was “content is a value, and content licenses are the rules tied to that value”.
 Adrian teamed up with Federico Abad, the creator of Popcorn Time, and with a really smart crypto expert, Pablo Carbajo.
 After that, they brought Javier D´Ovidio to the team, and started to develop Flixxo, a decentralized and incentivized network for distributing and monetizing video.